ChrisEYin/sustain/principles.md

 The backstory behind this page is [here](/2017/09/30/codex-vitae/).
 This was inspired by [Ray Dalio’s](https://en.wikipedia.org/wiki/Ray_Dalio) original [Principles](https://cldup.com/rrhmdLUQeD.pdf) document.
 Some of these are original and [some borrowed](https://twitter.com/VJ_Rabindranath/status/913789653366566913) from those smarter than me.
 Thanks to everyone out there that helped (both explicitly and implicitly).

+Additionally, I've put together my version of a Codex Vitae that you can find [here](/codex-vitae/).

 <h6><i>Last updated: September 30th, 2017</i></h6>

 <hr>